Synchronized skating: Traveling and Rotating Elements

-Lift Element
+Twizzle Element

-This is a free skating move where one figure skater holds on to another.
-Different types of pairs element include spins, lifts, and pivots such as death spirals.
-Again, this element is really not a necessity for team skating, but it is seen at the Junior and Senior level.
-A pairs element can be used to boost skating skills and transition scores.

-Movement in Isolation

-In this element, some of the figure skaters are isolated from the rest of the team while performing free skating elements such as spins, spirals, lifts, vaults, or jumps.
-The free skating elements must be performed by a minimum of three skaters and a maximum of less than half of the team.

-Moves in the Field

-This element is a sequence of movements that must include free skating moves such as spirals, spread eagles, Ina Bauers, and other flowing moves with strong edges, connected with linking steps.
-It must include at least three different free skating moves.
+Highlighting the twizzle turn, the team executes two to three twizzles, this element can be done in any identifiable formation.
+The skaters must execute their twizzles while maintaining the chosen shape or transitioning from one configuration to another, and rotating simultaneously.
+For added levels of difficulty teams can attempt the aforementioned change of place or configuration, different rotational directions for each twizzle, and certain difficult arm and free leg positions.

 Competitions

 International

 There are international synchronized skating competitions at the Senior, Junior, and Novice levels (with Senior being the most elite).
 The International Skating Union held the first official World Synchronized Skating Championships (WSSC) in 2000 in Minneapolis, Minnesota, USA.
 The top Junior teams from around the world competed from 2001 to 2012 at the ISU Junior World Challenge Cup (JWCC), held in a different location every year.
 The JWCC were accompanied in 2013 by the ISU World Junior Synchronized Skating Championships, to be held biannually in odd-numbered years with the JWCC in even-numbered years.
 Other long-running, major international events attracting elite teams at different levels include the French Cup, Spring Cup, Neuchâtel Trophy, Cup of Berlin, Zagreb Snowflakes Trophy, Leon Lurje Trophy and Prague Cup.